awsdocs/aws-organizations-docs/doc_source/orgs_tagging.md

 + You can tag and untag accounts in AWS Organizations\.
 + You can view tags on an account in AWS Organizations\.

-AWS Organizations doesn't currently support the tag\-based access control feature of AWS Identity and Access Management \(IAM\)\.
+AWS Organizations doesn't currently support tagging resources within an account, or the tag\-based access control feature of AWS Identity and Access Management \(IAM\)\.

 ## Adding Tags<a name="add-tag"></a>